ds4owd-002/project-imegit/data/processed/README.md

 5. Information about funding sources that supported the collection of the data:\
     The original data compilation and estimation were carried out by the WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP).\
-    (Add your own course/project funding information if relevant.)

 ## Sharing / access information